 Once you’ve decided that you want to learn to fly, you need a flying training organisation that will deliver the training you require, to do the kind of flying that you want to do.

-But before you even approach a flying school, it is important to first make a distinction between the two main forms of flying training available to you; Modular training and Integrated training.
+But before you even approach a flying school, it is important to first make a distinction between the two main forms of flying schools in the UK – and I’m afraid that this only applies to the UK, so if you’re elsewhere in the world, skip this box-out!

 Visit your local schools